paljs/docs/src/pages/index.md

 ## Introduction

-Pal.js stands for "I am your friend!".
+Pal.js stands for `I am your friend!`.
 It is a set of tools to help you bootstrap your next NodeJS, Prisma, GraphQL, React project.
 The library currently contains the following tools and examples:

-Tools
+**_Tools_**

-1. Prisma-select - An extension to tackle down N+1 issues with better query construction using prisma's query engine.
+- `Prisma-select` - An extension to tackle down N+1 issues with better query construction using Prisma query engine.
-2. Prisma-delete - An extension on documenting prisma.schema on dealing with cascade deletes.
+- `Prisma-delete` - An extension on documenting prisma.schema on dealing with cascade deletes.
-3. Generator Class - Auto CRUD generations based on your prisma schema for SDL, Graphql-modules, and Nexus
+- `Generator Class` - Auto CRUD generations based on your prisma schema for SDL, Graphql-modules, and Nexus
-4. Prisma-Table - Front end components that interacts with pal.js auto generated mutation and queries.
+- `Prisma-Table` - Front end components that interacts with pal.js auto generated mutation and queries.

-Examples
+**_Examples_**

-1. full-stack-nextjs - A full stack admin framework using nexus and next.js.
+- `full-stack-nextjs` - A full stack admin framework using nexus and next.js.
-2. full-stack-gatsbyjs - A full stack admin framework using nexus and gatsby.
+- `full-stack-gatsbyjs` - A full stack admin framework using nexus and gatsby.
-3. apollo-nexus-schema - A server side app that uses apollo-sever and nexus with pal.js's auto generations.
+- `apollo-nexus-schema` - A server side app that uses apollo-sever and nexus with pal.js auto generations.
-4. nexus - A server side app that uses nexus framework with pal.js's auto generations.
+- `nexus` - A server side app that uses nexus framework with pal.js auto generations.
-5. apollo-sdl-first - A server side app that uses sdl-first approach and apollo server with pal.js's auto generations.
+- `apollo-sdl-first` - A server side app that uses sdl-first approach and apollo server with pal.js auto generations.
-6. graphql-modules - A server side app that uses apollo server and graphql-modules toolsets with pal.js's auto generations.
+- `graphql-modules` - A server side app that uses apollo server and graphql-modules toolsets with pal.js auto generations.

 ## Requirements